 - Radio, TV and Web Broadcasting

-In addition, the Department of Communication provides courses to support a Recording Industry Management course of study.
+In addition, Communication Studies provides courses to support a Recording Industry Management course of study.

 Careers in the communications field include television and radio broadcasting, public relations, corporate communication, education, print, radio or television journalism, photography, desktop publishing and writing.

-Communication majors also regularly pursue advanced study in graduate schools of business administration, history, journalism, political science, fine arts and schools of law, in addition to graduate studies in different fields of communication.
+Communication Studies majors also regularly pursue advanced study in graduate schools of business administration, history, journalism, political science, fine arts, and schools of law, in addition to graduate studies in different fields of communication.

 Practical Experience is at the heart of each individual course and is also an integral part of each course of study.
-Communication majors have numerous opportunities for practical/job-related experience, not only in the classroom, but also through campus activities and organizations and within the off-campus larger community.
+Communication Studies majors have numerous opportunities for practical/job-related experience, not only in the classroom but also through campus activities and organizations and within the off-campus larger community.

 Activities have been created to make a student's educational experience exciting, practical, and valuable, as each student develops a portfolio of skills that employers want.

-Journalism opportunities include the student-written campus newspaper, The Settler (with print and an online version) and the college magazine, The Pioneer (also with a print and an online version).
+Journalism opportunities include the student-written campus newspaper, The Settler online, and the college magazine, The Pioneer (also with a print and an online version).

-All Vol State students, in addition to communication majors, are eligible to audition and work in the dramatic productions of the college.
+All Vol State students, in addition to Communication Studies majors, are eligible to audition and work in the dramatic productions of the college.
 Dramatic productions, staged during the fall and spring terms, offer practical experience opportunities in acting and all aspects of production.

 Activities, in addition to the practical experiences listed above, are also available to students.
-Communications majors, as well as non-majors, are eligible for membership in several honor societies and organizations.
+Communication Studies majors, as well as non-majors, are eligible for membership in several honor societies and organizations.

-Sigma Chi Eta is a national honor society for communication majors in two-year colleges which provides enrichment and networking opportunities.
-The minimum requirements are 3 courses completed (9 hours minimum), a 3.0 or better overall GPA and a 3.25 or better communication coursework GPA.
+Sigma Chi Eta is a national honor society for communication majors in two-year colleges that provides enrichment and networking opportunities.
+The minimum requirements are 3 courses completed (9 hours minimum), a 3.0 or better overall GPA, and a 3.25 or better communication coursework GPA.